2014 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 The obverse shows the familiar image of President Abraham Lincoln used on the penny since 1909, designed by Victor David Brenner.
 Lincoln’s bust is framed by “IN GOD WE TRUST” on the top periphery, with “LIBERTY” positioned to the left of the portrait and the date “2014” on the right side.

 The mint mark, when present, appears on the obverse side below the date.
-Brenner’s tiny initials “VDB” can be found on Lincoln’s shoulder, added back to the design in 1918 after initial controversy.
+Brenner’s tiny initials “VDB” can be found on Lincoln’s shoulder, added back to the design in 1918 after initial controversy over their prominence when first introduced in 1909.

 The Reverse Of The 2014 Penny